 This is your Plan Overview Page.
 It shows your costs for this plan, and how much we pay for your treatment.
 But this only tells you part of the story.
 While this plan overview shows you the types of treatment we cover, it does not list specific procedures.
-For that, you need to look in your benefit booklet.
+For that, you need to look in your benefits book.
 That is where you will see which procedures are covered and which are not.

-Plan Information Contract Term:The effective date of this policy is 12:01 a.m.
-Pacific Time on the first day of 12020 at Seattle, Washington and it runs through December 31, 2020.
-Benefit Period:This is when your coverage begins and ends.
-Your benefit period is May 1, 2020 - December 31, 2020.
-Maximum Benefit: Aaximum Benefit: No Annual Maximum Plan Deductible: an Deductible: \$85 per child per year Out of Pocket Maximum: \$350 per child per year to a maximum of \$700 per year for families with 2 or m children Premium: \$44.28 per child, for the first 3 children.
+Plan Information Contract Term: The effective date of this policy is 12:01 a.m.
+Pacific Time on the first day of April, Seattle, Washington and it runs through December 31, 2021.
+Benefit Period: This is when your coverage begins and ends.
+Your benefit period is April 2021 - December 31, 2021.
+Maximum Benefit: No Annual Maximum Plan Deductible: \$85 per child per year Out of Pocket Maximum: \$350 per child per year to a maximum of \$700 per year for families with 2 or more children Premium: \$43.80 per child, for the first 3 children.
 Additional children may be enrolled without additional premium.

-Benefits Covered Dental Benefits Amount of Maximum Allowable Fee DDWA Pays: Diagnostic and Preventive Services, and Accidental Injury 100% - without having to meet your deductible Adjunctive and Restorative Services, Oral Surgery, 70% - after meeting your deductible Periodontics, and Endodontics 70% - alter meeting your deductible Crowns and Prosthodontics 50% - after meeting your deductible Medically Necessary Orthodontia 50% - without having to meet your deductible

-Only fees paid to a Delta Dental PPO or a Delta Dental Premier Dentist accrue to the annual out-of-pocket maximum
+Covered Dental Benefits Amount of Maximum Allowable Fee DDWA Pays: Diagnostic and Preventive Services, and Accidental Injury 100% - without having to meet your deductible Adjunctive and Restorative Services, Oral Surgery, Periodontics, and Endodontics 70% - after meeting your deductible Crowns and Prosthodontics 50% - after meeting your deductible Medically Necessary Orthodontia 50% - without having to meet your deductible st Only fees paid to a Delta Dental PPO or a Delta Dental Premier Dentist accrue to the annual out-of-pocket maximum

-DDWA has no control over the charges or billing practices of dentists who do not contract with Delta Dental.
+^{} DDWA has no control over the charges or billing practices of dentists who do not contract with Delta Dental.
 Our payments for services performed by these dentists will be based on actual charges or DDWA's maximum allowable fees for non-participating dentists, whichever is less.
 You will be responsible for any balance remaining.